-MyHACCP is a web based tool that has been developed to assist food business operators to comply with their legal obligation to have in place a permanent procedure based on “HACCP principles”.
+MyHACCP is a web-based tool that has been developed to assist food business operators to comply with their legal obligation to have in place a permanent procedure based on “HACCP principles”.
 This obligation is based on Article 5 of Regulation (EC) 852/2004.
 MyHACCP will be of particular assistance to food manufacturers, but may also be helpful to other food businesses including larger catering operations such as central production units in hospitals, universities and similar.

-The Hazard Analysis Critical Control Point (HACCP) system is a risk assessment which helps food business operators to identify the points in their food activities which are critical to food safety and to take the necessary steps to ensure that these points are adequately controlled.
+The Hazard Analysis and Critical Control Points (HACCP) system is a risk assessment method which helps food business operators to identify the points in their food activities which are critical to food safety and to take the necessary steps to ensure that these points are adequately controlled.
 There are 7 HACCP principles which give structure to the risk assessment process.

 Preparing for your HACCP study

 MyHACCP will guide you through the process of developing a HACCP system in a series of easy to follow steps.
 You may save your work at any time and return to it when it is most convenient for you.
 In order to start the process you need to have some basic information about your business and food activities to hand.

 A common reason why HACCP plans are not completed by food businesses is that they do not reflect the "real world" and are academic rather than practical in nature.
 MyHACCP will help you to put together a HACCP plan that properly reflects the day to day operation of your business and includes practical and achievable steps that you and your staff should follow to ensure the safety of food products.